dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-3 Precise Event Based Sampling (PEBS).md

 One of the most important use cases for this PEBS extension is detecting [True/False sharing](https://en.wikipedia.org/wiki/False_sharing)[^3], which we will discuss in [@sec:TrueFalseSharing].
 Linux `perf c2c` tool heavily relies on DLA data to find contested memory accesses, which could experience True/False sharing.

-Also, with the help of Data Address Profiling, user can get general statistics about memory accesses in the program:
+Also, with the help of Data Address Profiling, the user can get general statistics about memory accesses in the program:

 ```bash
 $ perf mem record -- ./a.exe